hotpheex/gophish-cloudformation/README.md

 2. Edit `config.yaml` with your preferences

+3. Ensure AWS CLI is configured and authenticated

-3. Deploy hosted zones for each phishing domain:
+4. Deploy hosted zones for each phishing domain:
 ```
 ./manage.sh update_zones
 ```

-4. Update NS records for each domain to the nameservers listed in script output
+5. Update NS records for each domain to the nameservers listed in script output
 Example:
 ```
 Domain: phish.com